Configuration

 Setting Default Description

-AdminApi:Enabled true Set to false to disable all admin endpoints (they won’t be registered)
+AdminApi:Enabled true Enabled by default.
+Set to false to disable all admin endpoints (they won’t be registered).

 AdminApi:Scope authagonal-admin JWT scope required to access admin endpoints.
 Change this to match your existing scope name (e.g., projects-identity-admin for IdentityServer migrations).